At Mount Pleasant we actively promote British values to ensure our children leave school prepared for life in modern Britain.

-The Government set out its definition of British values in The Prevent Strategy (2011).
+The Department for Education set out its definition of British values in The Prevent Strategy (2011).

 These Key Values are:

-In 2018, Mike Wood MP, came to observe our polling process, and talked to the children about confidentiality and fairness of the voting system.
+- We have previously invited local MP, Mr Mike Wood, in to school to observe our polling process and talk to the children about confidentiality and fairness of the voting system.

 Rule of law

-We ensure that our children are educated, supported and informed to make their own choices.
-We are a Rights Respecting School, and understand about their freedom.
+- We ensure that our children are educated, supported and informed to make their own choices.
+We are a Rights Respecting School, and our children understand about their freedom and rights.